vis4/datawrapper-d3-bubble-chart/readme.md

 }
 ```

-As our plugin wants to provide a new visualization we need to create the plugin class [plugin.php](plugin.php).
-The plugin class will be loaded by Datawrapper and its ``init()`` function is invoked.
+As our plugin wants to provide a new visualization we need to [create the plugin class plugin.php](https://github.com/datawrapper/tutorial-visualization/commit/22c5d5b494a37d38efb0c32accc12c61cb134c12).
+The plugin class will be loaded by Datawrapper and its ``init()`` function is invoked on every request.

 ```php
 <?php